 Some people may have allergic symptoms if they exercise within a few hours of consuming wheat proteins.

 Exercise, in some cases, may trigger the response.
-This type of allergic reactions often leads to life-threatening anaphylaxis.
+This type of allergic reaction often leads to life-threatening anaphylaxis.

 Baker's asthma can affect people who work in bakeries or places where there is uncooked wheat flour.
 The allergy is caused by inhaling wheat flour, not by eating it.
 It tends to affect the breathing, and it may be caused by a wheat protein, or possibly a fungus.